Reissuing Savings Bonds to a Trust

 See information about trust registrations for electronic bonds.

-Additional Requirements for Reissue of HH/H Bonds to a Trust
+Additional Requirements for Reissue of HH or H Bonds to a Trust

-When Series HH/H Bonds are reissued to a trust, the new owner must certify that the taxpayer identification number is correct and must not be subject to backup withholding.
+When Series HH or H Bonds are reissued to a trust, the new owner must certify that the taxpayer identification number is correct and must not be subject to backup withholding.
 Certification is accomplished by completing an IRS form W-9 (download or order) or a similar certification statement on the PD F 1851 (reissue application).

 Who is responsible for signing the Form W-9:

-- If an SSN is provided to identify the trust, the Form W-9 must be filled out and signed by the person to whom the SSN belongs.
+- If a Social Security Number is provided to identify the trust, the Form W-9 must be filled out and signed by the person to whom the Social Security Number belongs.